nurmandev/Todo-App/README.md

-# Todo-with-DOCKER
+# Todo

 This is a **Full-Stack Todo Application** built using the MERN stack (MongoDB, Express, React, Node.js).
-The application is fully containerized using Docker and includes features like user authentication, creating, updating, and deleting todos.
+The application is includes features like user authentication, creating, updating, and deleting todos.
 The backend is written in TypeScript, and the frontend is built with React.

 ## Features